GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 Note: A subscriber will receive all messages published over a channel.

 Events may be trigged by the user or Pusher.
-In case of Pusher triggered events on a channel, the event name is prefixed with `pusher:`, for example: `pusher:subscription-succeeded`.
+In case of Pusher-triggered events on a channel, the event name is prefixed with `pusher:`, such as `pusher:subscription-succeeded`.

 ## Chat application
-The sample application demonstrates presence channels in Pusher for a chat application:
+The sample application demonstrates presence channels in Pusher for a chat application.
 View complete source code [here](java).

-The [Java server-side SDK](https://github.com/pusher/pusher-http-java) is used for authorizing Pusher subscriptions and publishing events to the channel and the [JavaScript WebSocket SDK](https://github.com/pusher/pusher-js) is used to subscribe to the events.
+The [Java server-side SDK](https://github.com/pusher/pusher-http-java) is used for authorizing Pusher subscriptions and publishing events to the channel, and the [JavaScript WebSocket SDK](https://github.com/pusher/pusher-js) is used to subscribe to the events.

-All users subscribed to the channel receive updates of users connecting or disconnecting from the channel.
+All users subscribed to the channel receive updates when users connect or disconnect from the channel.

 ## Using Pusher on your server
-The server-side REST SDK is used to initialize a Pusher instance, authorize secure presence channels and provide clients an endpoint to trigger events.
+The server-side REST SDK is used to initialize a Pusher instance, authorize secure presence channels, and provide clients an endpoint to trigger events.

 ### Connecting to Pusher
 The following code provides examples of initializing and connecting to Pusher.
 Use the credentials from the application you created to initialize and connect to Pusher, as shown in this example.

-It is important to provide the cluster information if not using the default `mt1` (`us-east-1`) cluster.
+Note: It is important to provide the cluster information if not using the default `mt1` (`us-east-1`) cluster.
 You can encrypt messages sent over Pusher.

 [embedmd]:# (java/src/main/java/com/example/appengine/pusher/PusherService.java /public abstract/ $)